TrentShailer/hdr-snipping-tool/README.md

 # HDR Snipping Tool

-A Windows Snipping Tool alternative that handles HDR content better.
+A Windows Snipping Tool alternative that doesn't overexpose HDR content.

+> [!CAUTION]
+> ### This is a personal project
+>
+> Maintanance, bug fixes, new features, and support will only be provided when/if I feel like it.
+>

 ## Installation

-Requires Rust v1.79 or later.
+Requires Rust v1.84 or later.

 `cargo install --git 'https://github.com/TrentShailer/hdr-snipping-tool.git' --locked`

 ## Usage

-Run the application.
+* Run the application.

-The application storage directory is found in `%APPDATA%\Roaming\trentshailer\hdr-snipping-tool\data\` or by using the 'Open Storage Directory' option on the tray icon.

-To take a capture press the screenshot key (default PrintSrc).
-This key can be changed in the config, found in the `hdr-config.toml` in the storage directory.
-Valid values can be found in the [global-hotkey docs](https://docs.rs/global-hotkey/latest/global_hotkey/hotkey/enum.Code.html), restarting the app is required.
+* Take a screenshot using the screenshot key (default `PrintScr`).
+  * This key can be changed in the config located in `%APPDATA%\Roaming\HDR Snipping Tool` or by using the `Open Config Directory` option in the tray icon.
+  * Valid keys are found in the [global-hotkey docs](https://docs.rs/global-hotkey/latest/global_hotkey/hotkey/enum.Code.html).

-Use enter to save the entire capture, or click and drag the mouse to save a portion of the capture.
+* Use the `Enter` key to save the entire screenshot, or click and drag the mouse to save a portion of the screenshot.

-Use escape to cancel a capture.
+* Use the `Escape` key to cancel a screenshot.

-After saving the file is in the storage directory and saved in your clipboard.
+* After saving the file is saved to `Pictures\Screenshots` and copied to your clipboard.

 ## Goals

-- Allow control over the HDR to SDR tonemapping of screenshots.
+* Take screenshots of HDR content that isn't overexposed.
-- Provide similar features to the Windows Snipping Tool.
+* Provide similar basic features to Windows Snipping Tool.
+  * Cropping to a user-selected area of the screen.
+  * Copying to clipboard.

 ### Non-Goals

-- Save HDR versions of screenshots.
+* Save HDR versions of screenshots.
 This use case is mostly covered by Windows Game Bar or other applications.
-- Built-in uploading to image-sharing websites.
+* Built-in uploading to image-sharing websites.

 ## Limitations

-- Tonemapping will clip some highlights a little.
+* The screenshots will be slightly overexposed to preserve screenshot details.
-- Screenshots can only be of one display at a time.
+* Screenshots can only be of one monitor at a time.
-- Windows only.
+* Windows only.
-- No freeform mode or window mode.

-## Windows Snipping Tool Comparison
+## Screenshot Comparison

 ### Windows Snipping Tool